Get App

 1. What is the origin of the Garba dance?

-The Garba dance is a traditional dance form that originates from the state of Gujarat, India.
-It is usually performed during the nine-day Hindu festival of Navratri.
+The Garba is a traditional dance form that originates from the state of Gujarat, India.
+The Navratri Garba connection to Durga shows how people express joy through dance and devotion.

 Also Read: Chaitra Navratri Festival: History and Religious Significance